 Ready to start planning today?
-View and download your FREE copy of A Guide to Making Your Will: Direct Your Assets to the People and Causes You Care About Most.View My Free Brochure
+View and download your FREE copy of A Guide to Making Your Will: Direct Your Assets to the People and Causes You Care About Most.View my guide

 Interested in helping Edward Hospital but feel overwhelmed by the thought of writing another check or giving up your assets today?
 A simple, flexible and versatile way to ensure we can continue our work for years to come is a gift in your will or living trust, known as a charitable bequest.

-By including a bequest to the Edward Foundation in your will or living trust, you are ensuring that we can continue supporting Edward Hospital for years to come.
+By including a bequest to Edward Hospital in your will or living trust, you are ensuring that we can continue supporting Edward Hospital for years to come.